-Rental income from third parties
+Rental Income from third parties

 We own office buildings in Bangor, Falmouth and Yarmouth, Maine; Lubbock and Plano, Texas; Troy, Michigan; Latham, New York; and Moraine, Ohio.
 We lease space in some of these buildings to third-party tenants.
 The property we lease to others under operating leases consists primarily of specific facilities where one tenant obtains substantially all of the economic benefit from the asset and has the right to direct the use of the asset.
-These non-cancelable leases expire between 2022 and 2027, and some have options to extend the lease for up to 10 years.
+These non-cancelable leases expire between 2023 and 2027, and some have options to extend the lease for up to 10 years.
 We determine if an arrangement is a lease at inception.
 None of our leases allow the lessee to purchase the leased asset.

-Rental income from third-party tenants was \$1.2 million in 2021, \$1.1 million in 2020, and \$1.1 million in 2019.
-Rental income is included in hardware and other revenue on the consolidated statements of comprehensive income.
-Future minimum operating rental income based on contractual agreements is as follows (in thousands):
+Rental income from third-party tenants was \$1.7 million in 2022, \$1.2 million in 2021, and \$1.1 million in 2020.
+Rental income is included in hardware and other revenue on the consolidated statements of income.
+Future minimum operating rental income based on contractual agreements is as follows:

 Year ending December 31, Amount

-2022 1,519
+2023

-2023 1,557
+2024 1,904

-2024 1,589
+2025

-2025 1,047
+2026 408

-2026 841 844 844 844 844 844 844 844 844 844
+2027 a dida bada ka ka a ka

-Thereafter 7
+Thereafter

-(Total \$ 5,803
+Total \$ 5,687

-As of December 31, 2021, we had no additional significant operating or finance leases that had not yet commenced.
+As of December 31, 2022, we had no additional significant operating or finance leases that had not yet commenced.

-(13) EMPLOYEE BENEFIT PLANS
+(15) EMPLOYEE BENEFIT PLANS

 We provide a defined contribution plan for the majority of our employees meeting minimum service requirements.
 Eligible employees can contribute up to 30% of their current compensation to the plan subject to certain statutory limitations.
 We contribute up to a maximum of 3% of an employee's compensation to the plan.
-We made contributions to the plan and charged operating results \$15.6 million in 2021, \$12.7 million in 2020, and \$11.5 million in 2019.
+We made contributions to the plan and charged operating results \$17.5 million in 2022, \$15.6 million in 2021, and \$12.7 million in 2020.

-(14) COMMITMENTS AND CONTINGENCIES
+(16) COMMITMENTS AND CONTINGENCIES